-Position Analysis for Pendulum - Spring - Cart
+5.1.
+Positional Analysis of the Pendulum - Spring - Cart System

-There are two displacements studied for the Pendulum-Spring-Cart system.
+There are two displacements studied for the pendulum-spring-cart system.
 Both angular displacement of pendulum and linear position of cart are analyzed.
 Pendulum's angular displacement for three mentioned models with respect to time is given in same figure 7 while cart's linear position for three model are illustrated in figure 8.
 The curves of physical model's output, nonlinear model's and linear model's output are shaped with solid black line, dashed blue line and center red line.